-#CovidUnder19: Fulfilling children’s right to be heard for a participatory response to the pandemic
+#CovidUnder19: Fulfilling children’s right to be heard and participate in the response to the pandemic

 Covid-19 is affecting every human being in one way or another and in many fronts, including their health and education, as well as socially and economically.
 Even though children are not, medically-speaking, amongst the most vulnerable, it is clear that the pandemic is having profound and long-term consequences on children’s lives.
 Some 90% of the world’s children are out of school.
 Conditions of confinement and stress exacerbate risks of violence in the home.
 For households with internet access, the digital environment provides an opportunity to connect with friends and learn, however it also harbours significant risks, such as susceptibility to online abuse.